yohasebe/ruby-spacy/README.md

 ## OpenAI API Integration

-You can access GPT models from `doc` using the OpenAI API key.
-The following token information of the text contained in the `doc` may be retrieved via function calling and sent along with the prompt, enabling you to use these token attributes in the prompt.
+Easily leverage GPT models within ruby-spacy by using an OpenAI API key.
+When constructing prompts for the Doc::openai_query method, you can incorporate various token properties from the document.
+These properties can be retrieved through function calls and seamlessly integrated into your prompt.
+The available properties include:

 - `surface`
 - `lemma`